-Peter Lacy (Chairman) Director
+Peter Lacy (Chairman)

-DIRECTORS' RESPONSIBILITIES STATEMENT FOR THE YEAR ENDED 31 JANUARY 2023
+DIRECTORS' RESPONSIBILITIES STATEMENT FOR THE YEAR ENDED 31 JANUARY 2024

-The directors are responsible for preparing the Directors' Report and the financial statements in accordance with Irish law and regulations.
+The directors are responsible for preparing the Directors' Report and financial statements in accordance with Irish law and regulations.

 Irish company law requires the directors to prepare the financial statements for each financial year.
-Under the law, the directors have elected to prepare the financial statements in accordance with the Companies Act 2014 and FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.
+Under the law, the directors have elected to prepare the financial statements in accordance with the Companies Act 2014 and FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland', which is Issued by the Financial Reporting Council.